Steps Afoot To Curb Poaching Of Endangered Species In Balochistan: Baloch - UrduPoint

 Steps Afoot To Curb Poaching Of Endangered Species In Balochistan: Baloch

-Balochistan's Wildlife department was taking concrete steps to protect endangered species of Eagle from poachers under the Wildlife Act 2014, said Chief Wildlife Conservator Sharif Baloch on Friday

-ISLAMABAD, (UrduPoint / Pakistan Point News - 24th Sep, 2021 ) :Balochistan's Wildlife department was taking concrete steps to protect endangered species of Eagle from poachers under the Wildlife Act 2014, said Chief Wildlife Conservator Sharif Baloch on Friday.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 26th Sep, 2021 ) :Balochistan's Wildlife department was taking concrete steps to protect endangered species of Eagle from poachers under the Wildlife Act 2014, said Chief Wildlife Conservator Sharif Baloch.

 Talking to APP, Sharif Baloch said that the department has formulated special teams to ensure the preservation of wildlife across the province besides controlling of poaching, illegal hunting and trade of the birds of prey.